How to put together outfits with clothes you already have

 WF sign up to list form

-Creating new outfits from your existing wardrobe consists of a two step process.
+Making outfits from your existing wardrobe consists of a two step process.
 It’s a very simple process and, once implemented you will be delighted with what you have managed to achieve and this in itself should encourage you to really take control of what is in your wardrobe.

 Creating new outfits from your existing wardrobe puts paid to wardrobe tyranny.
 Wardrobe tyranny is basically when you are controlled by your clothes, ie they don’t fit, you don’t have enough, you have too many but don’t wear them, you never have the right outfit for the right occasion, you feel less than your best in your clothes.
 We are supposed to be in control of the clothes in our closets.
 When we are not, then we are subject to wardrobe tyranny.